Havering Arts Festival 2021 - another virtual arts festival

-Havering Arts Festival 2017
+Havering Arts Festival Online

-Havering Drama Festival
+Havering Drama Festival - aiming for 2022

 This Festival of one act plays was originally staged in Ilford for church youth clubs in the Diocese of Brentwood moving to St Edward's Church Hall in Romford when it was taken over by Cyril Dennis who successfully ran it, with the support of a great team of volunteers for decades until his death in 2004.
 The festival moved to various venues but is now settled at Brentwood Theatre, taking place in September.
 For more information see the Brentwood Catholic Theatre Club website

 Havering open art exhibitions still running in the virtual world!

 The annual art exhibition provided an exciting opportunity for Havering’s talented visual artists to exhibit their works and incorporated the Havering Over-60s’ Art Competition, plus Young Artists (up to 25) and Open Best in Exhibition awards categories.
 Until the pandemic, it had been held in the foyer of the Queen’s Theatre, Hornchurch.
 We hope to run the physical exhibition again in 2022.